TheGhoul27/password-manager-react/README.md

 ### Password Manager App

-This is a Password Manager application built with ❤️ by [Babatunde Koiki](https://twitter.com/bkoiki950)
+This is a Password Manager application built with ❤️ by [Pradhumna Guruprasad](https://twitter.com/PradhumnaGP)

-You can view the live app [here](https://babatunde-password-manager.netlify.app)